 I began the last post (called “3 Years Later!”) by telling you about Steve’s work at the fire station, the losses he’s had there, followed by him assisting medically in the church shooting.
 He’s been asking God for a few years to help him know when to retire, and to point him into a different career for this next part of his life, in addition to his bird taxidermy business.
 This post will show you how God has been answering that prayer for him and guiding the way.
 So, this post is the continuation of the previous one.

 I went thrift shopping to find some.
 One place had a glass display case full of antique copper, brass, silver-plate… and a complete box of antique silverware.
 It was perfect, but I had to buy the entire case of other things in order to have it; things weren’t sold individually.
-I hesitated to spend so much just a few weeks before Christmas, but I thought I’d attempt to sell the other things I didn’t need.
+I hesitated to spend so much money just a few weeks before Christmas, but I thought I’d attempt to sell the other things I didn’t need.
 Here are a few of the pics I advertised with:

 Surprisingly, even though I kept a bunch of the silver-plated items for myself, I sold everything else within the week!
 I even made a little extra money over what I spent.
 The timing was perfect.
 (Thank you God!)